CIMAC-CIDC/cidc-pipeline-prototype/README.md

 # Running snakemake

-From within your preferred Snakemake environment and within this **prototype-wes-pipeline** directory you can just run the `snakemake` command.
+From within your preferred Snakemake environment and within the `prototype-wes-pipeline/` directory you can just run the `$ snakemake` command since we have a rule all written.

 ```
 $ cd prototype-wes-pipeline/
 $ source activate snakemake
 (snakemake)$ snakemake
 ```

-Since there is a rule all, all you need to do within the directory is run `$ snakemake`

 # Structure